Board Of Directors

 Tim Thompson is an attorney who has worked in the Valley since 1987.
 He is a partner in the law firm Whitney, Thompson and Jeffcoach.
 Mr. Thompson is interested in various community activities and also serves on the Board of Directors for the Boys and Girls Club of Fresno County and is currently President of the Board of Directors of San Joaquin Country Club.
 He has also served on the Board of Trustees for the Fresno Art Museum.
 He is married to Susan Thompson and has two adult children, Briana Thompson and Tim Thompson Jr. His hobbies include skiing, especially heli-skiing, golf, hiking, sailing and paddle boarding.

-Mr. Wathen began his involvement in housing as a youth working for his family home building business in all trades and phases of production housing.
+Mr. Wathen began his involvement in housing as a youth, working for his family's home-building business in all trades and phases of production housing.
 He attended California State University, Fresno studying business and finance.
 After college, Mr. Wathen spent 8 years in the securities industry with Paine Weber and Associate Vice President with Prudential Securities.
-In 1987, he joined with cousin, Kevin Castanos, to form Wathen Castanos Inc. The company has developed over 50 new home communities, building and selling over 4,000 single family homes.
+In 1987, he joined his cousin, Kevin Castanos, to form Wathen Castanos Inc. The company has developed over 50 new home communities, building and selling over 4,000 single-family homes.
 His responsibilities have included project feasibility, market research, product design, sales and marketing, and overall corporate planning and strategy.
 He and his wife, Gina, have three children: Chad, Chelsea, and Chessa.
 Mr. Wathen has been active on the boards of Fresno Christian Schools, FCA, and many ministries at Trinity Presbyterian Church.

 Peter D. Castanos | Owner/Partner Castanos Homes